CarlosNZ/fig-tree-evaluator/README.md

 ## Shorthand syntax

-It's possible to express FigTree expressions in a more compact (and possibly readable) syntax, as follows:
+It's possible to express FigTree expressions in a more compact syntax, as follows:

 - Fragment and Operator nodes can be represented by putting the name of the fragment or operator as a property name (prefixed by `$`), then putting the parameters in an object as the property value.
 For example:
   ```js